IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ])
 ```

-This operator corresponds to not doing anthing at all inside the oracle!
+This operator corresponds to not doing anything at all inside the oracle:

 ```bash
  input    +------+    input'